 - Decorate the hot chocolate bombs how you wish.
 I use more melted chocolate and sprinkles.

-When making these hot chocolate bombs it's best to use two layers of chocolate.
+When making these hot chocolate balls it's best to use two layers of chocolate.
 It helps thicken the edges and won't be as easy to break.

 My hot chocolate bombs were made using a mold with 2" domes.